nRF24/RF24/docs/cross_compile.md

    ```shell
    make
    ```
-4. (optional) install library to cross-compilation machine into cross-exvironment - important for compilation of examples
+4. (optional) install library to cross-compilation machine into cross-environment - important for compilation of examples
    ```shell
    sudo make install
    ```